sprinute1234/sarbacane/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Sarbacane.

-## Sarbacane Overview

--Insert text here-

-## Configuring Sarbacane

--Insert text here-

-## Using Sarbacane

--Insert text here-

-## Sarbacane Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [Sprinute](crochetcedric@gmail.com)